 Digital marketing agencies apply a wide range of approaches to completing an assessment of your business.

-I’ll admit that some agencies will respond immediately to your request to provide you with a proposal without asking any substantial questions about your specific business goals, needs, challenges and metrics.
+I’ll admit that some agencies may respond immediately to your request to provide you with a proposal without asking any substantial questions about your specific business goals, needs, challenges, and metrics.

-Because, the majority of our customers were in a frustrated state by the time they first inquired about our services.
-Their frustration was with the prior 2-3 agencies they quickly went through after failing to deliver the results they were promised.
+The majority of our clients were in a frustrated state by the time they inquired about our services.
+Their frustration was with the prior 2-3 agencies they went through after failing to deliver the results they were promised.

-You can prevent all of that by starting here: Your business marketing assessment.
+You can prevent all of that by starting with your business marketing assessment.

 Step 1: Determine Your Goals

 We need to know specifically what you are trying to accomplish in your business.
 Consider your business goals, then break them up into marketing, sales, and service goals.

 - Start with the overall description of your business and your goals